Four Things to Consider Before Mapping Processes for Software Requirements (2 of 4)

 - Custom VB Script Reporting

-As was mentioned previously, because POWER Engineers has standardized on using Enterprise Architect for BP requirements mapping, I will base this discussion on that software.
+As was mentioned previously, because POWER Engineers has standardized on using Enterprise Architect for BP requirements mapping, we will base this discussion on that software.
 However, other BP software products have similar capabilities.

 Option 1 – View-Only Access

 This option allows the reviewer to download a read-only version of the software.
 Enterprise Architect Lite is a free version of EA that provides advance tools for viewing and reviewing the captured BP information.
 By using the EA Lite, users can: